 You can pick a tour where you’ll learn about the process of distillation and the history of Tennessee’s whiskey.
 Or simply hit the bar at the Chattanooga Whiskey Experimental Distillery and order your favorite.

 Tennessee offers some of the richest freshwater fauna in the United States.
-After seeing all the wonders of the Tennessee River, head to Tennessee Aquarium.
+After seeing all the wonders of the Tennessee River, head to the Tennessee Aquarium.
 It’s the world’s largest freshwater aquarium.
 The attraction exhibits species such as stingrays, giant catfish, jellyfish, and even cute otters.

 Located in two buildings, Tennessee Aquarium is one of the top Chattanooga tourist attractions.
 Listen to the calming sounds of the water and relax while admiring the magnificent creatures floating around you.